amasini0/cineca-gpu-school-cub/slides/slides.md

 // TODO:
 // 1 - Specialize required templates

-__global__ void blockDecode(int* sizes, int* values, int* lengths, int* output) {
+__global__ void blockDecode(int* sizes, int* values,
+                            int* lengths, int* output) {
     // TODO:
-    // 2 - Initialize temp storage and declare thread-local arrays
+    // 2 - Initialize temp storage
+    // 3 - Declare thread-local arrays
-    // 3 - Load data (runs_per_thread values and lengths for each thread)
+    // 3 - Load runs_per_thread vals and lens on each thread
     // 4 - Initialize decoder
     // 5 - Decode window of elements
-    // 6 - Store decoded elements in appropriate output location }
+    // 6 - Store results
+}

 // HINTS (for one possible solution):
-// 1 - Not all threads should receive proper data, some may have zero-filled arrays
+// 1 - Some threads may have zero-filled arrays
-// 2 - The number of decoded items per block, is known (check allocations)
+// 2 - Number of decoded items per block is known
-// 3 - You may want to leave the template specializations as they are
+// 3 - Leave template specializations as they are
-// 4 - You can decode all items with a single call to RunLengthDecode
+// 4 - Decode all items with a single RunLengthDecode
 ```

 </div>